-Notably, key producers are reducing costs and emissions by improving operations and developing new technology.
-Advancements like solvent-assisted steam-assisted gravity drainage (SA-SAGD) will lower both breakeven production costs and emissions per barrel.
-Future WCSB production will continue to grow efficiently and sustainably.
-The need for crude oil transportation infrastructure remains strong.
-Access to low-cost transportation to premium markets is fundamental in supporting the Western Canadian petroleum industry.
+In order to support that growth and remain globally competitive, many WCSB producers are striving to reduce costs and lower emissions by improving operations and developing new technology.
+Advancements such as solvent-assisted steam-assisted gravity drainage (SA-SAGD) will lower both breakeven production costs and emissions per barrel.

+Furthermore, the need for ample crude oil transportation infrastructure remains critical to support producer investment in new supply growth.
+Physical supply from the WCSB production continues to exceed pipeline capacity.
+Access to low cost, safe and efficient transportation infrastructure to premium markets via pipeline will be fundamental in supporting the Western Canadian petroleum industry.